5 Resolutions to Secure your Data in 2018

 - AUTOMATE BACKING UP PROCESS

 A single backup somewhere in time when you happen to remember isn’t the most comprehensive plan to protect your data.
 In fact, your backup needs a backup.
 Backing up your data isn’t a choice and should never be out of the equation.
-Opt to initiate a regular backup routine that repeats itself after set intervals or at least prompts you for initiating one, so that you are never left with unprotected data.
+Opt to initiate a regular backup routine that repeats itself after set intervals or at least prompts you for initiating one, so that you are never left with data loss emergency.

 - REMEMBER MESSAGING APPS